 Coralbells are the coleus of the perennial world.
-These wonderful plants used to come in a few drab colors, with small and insignificant blooms.
+These plants used to come in a few drab colors, with small and insignificant blooms.
 Now they come in a whole rainbow of colors, with some varieties grown specifically for their masses of flowers.
-They are wonderful in shade and add pops of color to any garden setting.
 And they are extremely low maintenance as well!

 With such a broad palette of colors to choose from, there is almost no end to the combinations you can make with coralbells.
 That, plus their adaptability to being both in-ground and container plants, makes this a truly versatile plant.
 It seems like every year there are new varieties of coralbells on the market.
 With improved colors, bigger leaves, brighter flowers, and new patterns, there is always something new to try with coralbells.

-Originally, most research on coralbells focused on creating new and unique foliage colors and patterns.
-That avenue has been flushed out, and botanical work is now focused on other attributes, like larger and more floriferous blooms.
-In the near future, there may be a rainbow of coralbells that also boast masses of blooms as well!
+n addition to creating new and unique foliage colors and patterns, plant breeders have been creating varieties with other improved attributes like larger and more floriferous blooms.
+Because of this, you can now find a rainbow of coralbells that boast masses of flowers as well!

 Coralbells Care Must-Knows

-Coralbells are extremely easy to grow plants, as long as they don't stay too wet.
-Many species of coralbells are native to rocky cliffs and places that have very sharp drainage, so they don't like sitting in too much water.
+Coralbells are extremely easy to grow, as long as they don't stay too wet.
+Many species of coralbells are native to rocky cliffs and places that have very good drainage, so they don't like sitting in too much water.
 Depending on the variety, some coralbells can perform well in sun or shade, while others may burn in too much sun.
 Check the requirements of specific varieties before planting in full sun.
 Coralbells also grow well in clay soils.

-It seems as though every year there is a new must-have coralbell on the market—it's hard to keep up with all of the new advancements in this family of plants.
-With such a wide variety of species native to the U.S., there is constantly work being done to further improve cultivars.
+It seems as though every year there is a new must-have coralbell on the market—it's hard to keep up with all of the new developments in this family of plants.
 Whether it's improving heat and humidity tolerance or winter hardiness, advancements keep getting better and better.
-So if you have tried coralbells before and haven't had the best of luck, don't fret!
-Look for other varieties that may be more suited to your area, and try again.
+So if you have tried coralbells before and haven't had the best of luck, it's definitely worth given them a try again!
 Some older varieties lack the vigor that new ones have.

 More Varieties of Coralbells